Formartine and Buchan Way

 To Peterhead: Maud to Mintlaw - 5.5 miles

 Parking is available in Maud at the car park opposite the Station Hotel.
 From here head down the path to the right of the shop.
 Cross the road and the start of the Peterhead section is a few yards on your left.
 After 2.5 miles you cross a minor road, and shortly after glimpses of the ruined Deer abbey can be seen on the left.
 After another mile or so you reach the A950.
 Here you can detour to Aden Country Park for a picnic, or visit its popular cafe.
-Alternatively, cross the road to skirt the northern edge of Mintlaw and access the town's shops, cafes, bars and takeaways.
+Alternatively, cross the road to skirt the northern edge of Mintlaw and access the town's shops, cafes, bars and takeaways - see our page listing Cafes in Mintlaw.

 To Peterhead: Mintlaw to Peterhead - 8.5 miles